 Spices can be used to add color, flavour and taste to food.
 Spices are derived from different parts of a plant such as fruits and seed (coriander, fennel, mustard), bark (cinnamon, mace), dried buds (clove), stigma (saffron), roots and rhizomes (ginger) and resin (asafoetida).
 Besides flavouring food, spices are also used as a treatment for ailments.
 For example, asafoetida is used for cough or stomach ailments, bay leaf oil possesses antifungal and anti-bacterial properties, cinnamon is believed to be reduce blood cholesterol, cloves are used to relieve tooth ache, cumin keeps the immune system healthy, fenugreek is beneficial to treat diabetes and lower cholesterol, turmeric is good for the skin and so on.

-edit Herbs and Spice Mixtures and Rubs
+Herbs and Spice Mixtures and Rubs

 Herb and spice mixtures are available which are native to certain parts of the world.
 For example, herbs de provence (basil, fennel, lavender, marjoram, rosemary, sage, savory and thyme) is commonly used in Southern France and spice mixes such as Moroccan mix (cumin, ginger, salt, pepper, cinnamon, coriander, cayenne, allspice and cloves), garam masala (peppercorn, cloves, bay leaves, cumin, cinnamon, cardamom, nutmeg, star anise and coriander seeds) is used in India, Jerk spice in Jamaica, panch puran, and barbecue mix (pepper, salt, oregano, garlic, cumin, paprika, cayenne) is used all over the world.
 You can make you own herb or spice mix according to your taste.
 In order to make your own spice mix, roast the spices a little on a hot skillet.
 Grind the mixture finely and store in a container till used.

 Herbs and spices should be kept in a cool and dry location.
-Exposure to heat, light or dampness destroys their flavour.
+Exposure to heat, light or dampness destroys their flavor.
 Dry herb sand spices should be stored in an air-tight container and can last up to six months.
 Fresh herbs should be kept in a glass of water, or wrapped in a damp towel and stored in the refrigerator.